dehoyostc/agent-communication-protocol/docs/why-now.md

 ## 1. Why existing language models are not sufficient

-The most common objection to ACP is also the most reasonable one: modern language models are already capable of summarizing a person, analyzing a job description, and reasoning about compatibility.
+The most common objection to CARP is also the most reasonable one: modern language models are already capable of summarizing a person, analyzing a job description, and reasoning about compatibility.
 Why does a protocol need to exist at all?

 The objection conflates two different problems.